erijo999/2019-rubikCompetition-Ranking/README.md

 In this project a lot of results were obtained, here's an explanation:

 1. averageResults
-..0. raw: ranking of the countries with best average at solving Cubes ..1. withCount: also has the info of the numbers of Competitors of each country ..2. withoutSmallCountries: it excludes countries with less than 10 persons.
+..1. raw: ranking of the countries with best average at solving Cubes ..2. withCount: also has the info of the numbers of Competitors of each country ..3. withoutSmallCountries: it excludes countries with less than 10 persons.

 2. orderByAmount: rank of countries with most competitors
 3. competitiveAverageResults: rank of the countries with best Average excluding solving times grower than 30 sec.
-4. pabloScoreResults --> here we use a Score that was created to give bonus to countries by its competitors and time ..0.
+4. pabloScoreResults --> here we use a Score that was created to give bonus to countries by its competitors and time ..1.
 First attempt, initial Score formula
-..1.
+..2.
 Second attempt, better formula
-..2.
+..3.
 Third attempt, and better...
-..3.
+..4.
 Fourth attempt, and so forth ...

-F. finalPabloScoreResults: here we use the final formula that got the most reasonable results of all according to us
+5. finalPabloScoreResults: here we use the final formula that got the most reasonable results of all according to us
-G. finalErickScoreResults: here is an alternative of another formula to get the best countries at solving cubes
+6. finalErickScoreResults: here is an alternative of another formula to get the best countries at solving cubes